Colonial Pipeline gas shortages widen: State-by-State breakdown

 Florida

-In Florida, about 2.6% of stations are currently without gasoline and 0.6% are without diesel.
+In Florida, about 2.7% of stations are currently without gasoline.

 Florida's Agriculture and Consumer Services Commissioner Nikki Fried said she is in contact with the federal government's Environmental Protection Agency, the Department of Energy and the fuel industry regarding possible disruptions to fuel supply, sales and gas pricing in Florida.